 In the past, people walked along streets until they came to their destination and then simply disappeared into the door.
 With automobiles on the street, however, everything is different.
 In the first place, it is necessary to divide pedestrians from vehicles, to create highways and streets that are for the exclusive use of vehicles.
 Thanks to the coming of the automiobile, there is needfor a new order in which a vehicle can move from afast highway to a slower one and then come to a stop at the destination.

 – Kenzo Tange

 Though unexecuted, the Plan for Tokyo heralded Tange’s works in the following years.
-In 1964, he experimented with the concept of “city as the process” in the design of the Yamanashi Communication Center in Kofu.
-The idea, again, was based on the notion of differentiating the two types of space units, namely those of a permanent character and the flexible zones depending on future development.
+In 1964, he experimented with the concept of “city as the process” in the Yamanashi Communication Center design in Kofu.
+Again, the idea was based on the notion of differentiating the two types of space units, namely those of a permanent character and the flexible zones depending on future development.

 A Plan for Tokyo 1960 Plans

 Kenzō Tange (1913 – 2005) was a Japanese architect, winner of the 1987 Pritzker Prize for architecture.
 He was one of the most significant architects of the 20th century, combining traditional Japanese styles with modernism.
 His career spanned the entire second half of the twentieth century, producing numerous distinctive buildings in Japan and worldwide.
 Tange was also an influential patron of the Metabolist movement.
 He said: “It was, I believe, around 1959 or at the beginning of the sixties that I began to think about what I was later to call structuralism” (cited in Plan 2/1982, Amsterdam), a reference to the architectural movement known as Dutch Structuralism.